-Our specialists can help if you’re considering claiming compensation for industrial deafness.
-Initially, an advisor will review the merits of your case with you to determine your chances of being compensated.
-They’ll also provide free legal advice about your next steps.
-If they believe your claim is strong enough, it could be passed to one of our personal injury solicitors.
-Importantly, they provide a No Win, No Fee service so you won’t need to pay for their work in advance.
-In fact, you’ll only have to pay any solicitor’s fees if you receive a compensation payment.
+Our specialists can help with claiming compensation for industrial deafness.
+Initially, an advisor will review the merits of your case to determine your chances of being compensated and provide free advice about your next steps.
+If they believe your claim is strong enough, it could be passed to a personal injury solicitor from our team.
+Importantly, they provide a No Win, No Fee service, so you won’t need to pay for their work in advance.

 If you’d like to begin an industrial deafness claim right away, please contact us on 0800 6524 881.
 Alternatively, please continue reading if you’d like to learn more about when claims might be possible.